 - Drain all but 2 tablespoons of the bacon grease from the skillet.

 - Add the remaining tablespoon of butter and 1/2 cup of chicken broth to the shrimp and stir until melted and broth is heated.
+Taste and add salt if necessary.

 - Stir in the cheese to the grits (1 cup) until melted.
+Taste and add salt if necessary.

 - Serve the shrimp mixture over the grits, making sure to spoon some of the liquid from the skillet over the grits, and sprinkle with the bacon pieces and sliced green onions, if using.
 Serve immediately.